 (2005) can all claim to have been his heir.

 Guest speakers have been invited to share their research into the many variations on monstrosity and deadly allure spawned by Polidori’s seminal textual reincarnation of Byronic glamour.
-The delegates have been selected for their expertise in the Byronic, the Gothic, and the vampiric.
-They include but are not limited to the following: Sir Christopher Frayling, Prof. Catherine Spooner, Prof. William Hughes, Dr Stacey Abbott, Dr Sue Chaplin, Dr Xavier Aldana Reyes, Prof. Nick Groom, Prof. Gina Wisker, Dr Sam George, Dr Bill Hughes, Dr Sorcha Ní Fhlainn, writer Marcus Sedgwick, and OGOM ECRs and doctoral students Dr Kaja Franck, Matt Beresford, Daisy Butcher, and Dr Jillian Wingfield.
+We have invited Sir Christopher Frayling, the father of vampire scholarship, to give a keynote, together with a host of very special delegates, selected for their expertise in the Byronic, the Gothic, and the vampiric.
+They include but are not limited to the following: Prof. Catherine Spooner, Prof. William Hughes, Dr Stacey Abbott, Dr Sue Chaplin, Dr Xavier Aldana Reyes, Prof. Nick Groom, Prof. Gina Wisker, Dr Sam George, Dr Bill Hughes, Dr Sorcha Ní Fhlainn, writer Marcus Sedgwick, and OGOM ECRs and doctoral students Dr Kaja Franck, Matt Beresford, Daisy Butcher, and Dr Jillian Wingfield.

 The Symposium is being held at the beautiful Keats House, Hampstead (where OGOM held a symposium for Bram Stoker’s centenary in 2012).
 Keats House is where the poet John Keats lived from 1818 to 1820, and is the setting that inspired some of Keats’s most memorable poetry.
 Here, Keats wrote ‘Ode to a Nightingale’, and fell in love with Fanny Brawne, the girl next door.
 It was from this house that he travelled to Rome, where he died of tuberculosis aged just 25.
 The poet John Keats created one incarnation of the vampire in his Lamia (1820).